-- Scientists in this study concluded that “glycine protects mammalian intestine against oxidative damage” and said that glycine was protective against inflammatory bowel disease, which is notoriously linked to acne.
+STUDY ONE – scientists in this study concluded that “glycine protects mammalian intestine against oxidative damage” and said that glycine was protective against inflammatory bowel disease, which is notoriously linked to acne.

-- Glycine was again found to promote gut health (study).
+STUDY TWO – glycine was again found to promote gut health (study).
 “The present results demonstrate that glycine selectively protects the small intestine during subacute endotoxemia, even after manifestation of a severe systemic impairment.
 Because glycine is non-toxic at low doses, an administration of a moderate glycine dose (50-100 mg/kg) may be suitable to protect from intestinal damage during sepsis.”

-- This study found that eating more glycine could restore the nutrient absorbing powers of the small intestine in rats whose guts had been damaged with a high-fructose diet.
+STUDY THREE – this study found that eating more glycine could restore the nutrient absorbing powers of the small intestine in rats whose guts had been damaged with a high-fructose diet.

-- This review found that glycine had a protective effect on intestinal epithelial cells, which are critical for absorbing important acne nutrients and preventing inflammatory compounds from entering your bloodstream.
+STUDY FOUR – this review found that glycine had a protective effect on intestinal epithelial cells, which are critical for absorbing important acne nutrients and preventing inflammatory compounds from entering your bloodstream.

 That’s not all; gelatin is able to lower acne-causing inflammation across your entire body.
 If you haven’t read this article yet, then I strongly advise you to do so.
 Basically, chronic inflammation is a state where your immune system is massively overactive and damages tissues all over your body, including your face.
 Chronic inflammation is the number one cause of acne.